 One of the best things we can do to achieve a better user experience is rendering a page as quickly as possible—user perception of speed is critical.
 We thoroughly recommend optimising for an excellent first impression.

 When pages render more quickly, it translates to higher engagement rates, the number of pages viewed, and user conversion.

-Calibre records a number of metrics that aim to break down the key points between a user entering a URL and the page being ready for interaction.
+Calibre records several metrics that aim to break down the critical points between a user entering a URL and the page being ready for interaction.
 To understand the difference between those metrics, have a look at the following image portraying the render cycle:

 Measuring when a page is complete can be tricky when there are animated elements, or when there are slow to load icons that have little visual relevance.
 Visually Complete 85% was designed to be slightly earlier than Visually Complete to account for these factors.

 First Meaningful Paint is the time at which the largest area of above-the-fold content was painted to the screen.
 However, FMP often produces unstable measurements and is no longer recommended as trackable metric (use LCP instead).
 Learn more about why you should reconsider tracking FMP.